cocos/cocos-docs/en/getting-started/first-game-2d/index.md

         this._curJumpTime += deltaTime;
         //check if it reaches the jump time. if (this._curJumpTime > this._jumpTime) {
-            //jump end, set the player's position to target position. this.node.setPosition(this._targetPos);
+            // When the jump ends, set the player's position to the target position. this.node.setPosition(this._targetPos);
             //clear jump state
             this._startJump = false;